So, you want to know why your banana tastes spicy.

 I will admit that banana allergies are fairly uncommon, and typically only 1% of the population will ever suffer from this.

-Obviously, this would be a mild allergy, as the only real effect it’s having on you is to make bananas taste spicy.
+This would be a mild allergy, as the only real effect it’s having on you is to make bananas taste spicy.

 Someone with a more serious banana allergy will typically experience a burning sensation whenever they eat a banana.